The Irritable Vegan

 Shopping Tips

 • PB Fit peanut butter powder (225g).
-This is the brand that I use, it’s the only one I’ve ever tried but I really like it.
+This is the brand I've used in the past.
 I bought mine on offer at Aldi so it’s worth shopping around.
-Ideal for getting the perfect consistency for dressings and marinades.
+Peanut butter powder is ideal for getting the perfect consistency for dressings and marinades.

 • Food Thoughts Luxury Dark Chocolate Chips (200g).
 Made from single origin fair trade beans with 70% cacao.
 Vegan, gluten-free and kosher.
 Surprisingly many cheaper brands of dark chocolate available in the supermarkets actually contain dairy so make sure you read the labels closely.

 • Glebe Farm Organic Gluten Free Oats (450g).
 Sustainable wholegrain British organic oats.
 Certified gluten and wheat free by Coeliac UK.
-Also available slightly cheaper as regular oats for anyone that doesn’t require gluten-free.
+Also available as slightly cheaper regular oats for anyone who doesn’t require gluten-free.

 * We use affiliate links here to help support our work.
 Purchasing through these links does not affect your consumer rights or the price you pay but may result in The Irritable Vegan receiving a small commission payment.
 We thank you for supporting us in this way whilst you shop.